 When instructors individually adopt Eli Review in their classrooms, students must purchase their own subscriptions.
 They will be prompted to purchase a subscription when they join a course.

-From here, you can choose one of two options for purchasing a subscription: purchasing via PayPal or redeeming a subscription code.
+From here, you can choose an option for purchasing a subscription: purchasing via PayPal or redeeming a subscription code listed on printed access cards purchased in the bookstore.

 Once you’ve clicked on a subscription option, you go to PayPal where you’ll be prompted to pay for your subscription.
 PayPal handles all of Eli Review’s transactions and gives you multiple options; you can: